At a glance

 - Existing Ryobi ONE+ users

-- Homeowners who use a jigsaw occasionally
+- Homeowners who occasionally need a jigsaw

 - Budget-first buyers doing standard domestic cutting